How to Unblock a Kitchen Sink: A Short Guide

 Steps to prevent blocked kitchen sinks

-Use a vinegar ice cube wash for your garbage disposal every week
+Use a DIY vinegar ice cube wash for your garbage disposal every week

 Here are the steps that you need:

 - Fill an ice cube tray with vinegar instead of water.
 You may need to label it to avoid confusing your family members who may think that it is regular ice.